As Internet shares break down, investors see value in old tech

 GO WITH THE FLOW

-While the likes of Netflix and TripAdvisor (TRIP.O) have lost more than 20 percent of their market value, putting them in bear market territory, Dow components Intel Corp (INTC.O) and Cisco Systems (CSCO.O) are up 5.7 percent and 3 percent, respectively, since the beginning of March.
-Microsoft Corp (MSFT.O) is up 2.3 percent over that time and is trading near its highest levels since the dot-com bubble.
+While the likes of Netflix and TripAdvisor have lost more than 20 percent of their market value, putting them in bear market territory, Dow components Intel Corp and Cisco Systems are up 5.7 percent and 3 percent, respectively, since the beginning of March.
+Microsoft Corp is up 2.3 percent over that time and is trading near its highest levels since the dot-com bubble.

 These stocks are considered undervalued by various measures, including StarMine's measurement of intrinsic value, which looks at anticipated growth over the next decade.
 Many of the high-flyers still look pricey, meanwhile.